tempaccs/show-me-the-money/README.md

 See http://localhost:8000/redoc.

 ### Authentication
-docker automaticly creates you a user:
-- username: `admin`
-- password: `welcome`

-These credentials can be used for basic auth.

-You may create more user with
+create a user with
 ```
 docker-compose run web python manage.py createsuperuser
 ```
-or via localhost:8000/admin.
+this user can be used for basic auth.

 ### Things to improve
 - GitHub flows etc